Visit the Pegasus at the Omni Dallas Hotel!

 Matthews Southwest, Jeremy McKane and the City of Dallas Office of Cultural Affairs led an effort to restore the original Pegasus sign, and bring it back into public view at the Omni Dallas Hotel at the corner of Lamar and Young Streets.

 After the red panels were carefully restored by van Enter Studios, Tony Collins Art. located just a mile south of the Omni, built a new structure to support and rotate the Pegasus.
-The new structure and the original Pegasus sign were installed in their new location by Tony Collins Art in 2015.
+The new structure and the original Pegasus sign were installed in their new location by Tony Collins Art in 2015, ahead of schedule and under budget!

 Now a part of Dallas' Public Art Collection, the Pegasus sign will continue its tradition of creating memories and serving as an icon of ExxonMobil's presence in Dallas.

-Contact Tony Collins Art at: firstname.lastname@example.org, to schedule a tour!
+Contact Tony Collins Art at: email@example.com, to schedule a tour, or for wholesale pricing on Pegasus Ornaments!